jamie-miller-rva/Cryptocurrencies/README.md

 [link to crypto_table](https://jamie-miller-rva.github.io/crypto_table/)

 ## A 3D Visualization of the 532 crypto currencies along 3 principal components (via Pincipal Component Analysis)
-see the notebook for an interactive visualization
+The visualization groups the 532 crypto currencies into one of four groups to view similarities (or differences) see the notebook for an interactive visualization

 ![crypto_in_3d](./Images/fig1.svg)

 ## A Grouping of Crypto Currencies on a Scatter Plot of TotalCoinsMined vs. TotalCoinsSupply (scaled using StandardScaler)
-see the notebook for an interactive visualization
+The visualization groups the 532 crypto currencies into one of our groups to view similarities (or differences) see the notebook for an interactive visualization
 ![crypto scatterplot](./Images/Crypto_ScatterPlot.png)